kantondev/stringine/javascript/docs.md

 ```

-`translate(str, map)` -- Translates a string (character by character) as instructed by a character map.
+`translate(str, map)` -- Translates a string (character by character) as instructed by a translation map (which is an object).

-You can get built-in translation maps from the `transateMap` object (explained further in the Other resources section).
+You can get built-in translation maps from the `translateMap` object (explained further in the Other resources section).

 Note: Translation is case insensitive: e.g. a and A are translated as the same character (Lowercase).